Bonneville County Jail

 Notice regarding Cash Bonds

-You have just posted a cash bond in order to be released from Jail The bond you have posted is not a payment for a fine to resolve the charges for which you were arrested.
-The money or "bond" you have paid is a monetary guarantee by you to appear in court on the date the Jail has given you.
+If you have just posted a cash bond in order for you or someone else to be released from jail, the bond you have posted is not a payment for a fine to resolve the charges for which you were arrested.
+The money or "bond" you have paid is a monetary guarantee by you for the person bonded to appear in court on the date the Jail has given you.
 You must appear on that specified date.
 Failure to appear in court is a violation of Idaho Code Sec.
 19-3901A, and is punishable by a fine of up to $300 00 and up to 6 months in Jail.
 If you fail to appear in court on the specified date, you will forfeit the money or "bond" you have posted today; you will be charged with a violation of Idaho Code Sec.
 19-3901 A; the court will issue a warrant for your arrest; and you will be made to stand trial on that charge.

 Additionally, you will still be required to stand trial on the charges for which you have just been arrested.
 Therefore, please be in court on the date you have been given.